 Failure to comply to the new RCS rule puts workers at considerable risk for developing or dying from serve disease such as silicosis, kidney disease, lung disease, and lung cancer.
 In order to keep exposure at or below the PEL, using engineering controls and work practices such as using local exhaust ventilation or wet cutting is recommended.
 If these practices do not sufficiently lower RCS levels, the use of respirators is required.

-Seton offers a full range of products from warning signs, barricades and respirators to ensure your workplace is compliant and your workers are safe.
+As industry leaders Seton offers a full range of safety product from warning signs, barricades, and respirators to help you work safely with RCS and keep your workplace OSHA compliant.

 Frequently asked questions on the the new regulation:

-Respirable crystalline silica – very small particles typically at least 100 times smaller than ordinary sand found on beaches or playgrounds – is generated by high-energy operations like cutting, sawing, grinding, drilling and crushing stone, rock, concrete, brick, block and mortar; or when using industrial sand.
-Activities such as abrasive blasting with sand; sawing brick or concrete; sanding or drilling into concrete walls; grinding mortar; manufacturing brick, concrete blocks, or ceramic products; and cutting or crushing stone generates respirable dust.
+- Such activities include: cutting, sawing, grinding, drilling and crushing stone, rock, concrete, brick, block or mortar; when using industrial sand; abrasive blasting with sand; sawing brick or concrete; sanding or drilling into concrete walls; grinding mortar; and manufacturing brick, concrete blocks, or ceramic products.

 All information has been gathered from OSHA.gov.